nbrdsong/LLMTextExtract/README.md

    fi

    # Install system tools needed for PDFs + OCR + Python
-   brew install poppler tesseract python@3.13
+   brew install poppler tesseract python

    # Download the Ollama model used for OCR (change if you use a different model)
    ollama pull qwen3-vl:8b # recommended NOT using 8b version without 32gb+ ram.